mahdise/docker/README.md

     Refrence :  [ Docker docs ]( https://docs.docker.com/compose/django/).

-- **Dockerizing Django Web Application**
+- **Dockerizing Django Web Application** <br />

 In this approaches, we need to clone or create django app then need to docerize. <br />
-Django app -- Docerize
+Django app -- Dockerize

-    - will be add later
+Here also we need to create Dockerfile and docker-compose.yml need to give respective path.